ShaylaWhite/JVS-Health/README.md

 - Early Project Completion: We successfully completed the project ahead of schedule, allowing us more time for refinement.
 - Hands-on Collaboration: We had extensive hands-on experience with both driver and navigator roles.
 This helped us improve our soft skills and become more proficient in discussing and coding together.
 - Enhanced Java and Spring Boot Skills: As a group, we have become more comfortable and confident in using Java and Spring Boot.
-- Effective Team Chemistry: We fostered a great team chemistry, creating an atmosphere where everyone's opinions and ideas were not only heard but also considered.
+- Effective Team Chemistry: We fostered great team chemistry, creating an atmosphere where everyone's opinions and ideas were not only heard but also considered.

 ## Annotations